Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Modeling of individual TDE s

-where $T$ is the target photon temperature, which means that UHECR primaries are required.
 The emergent toy model picture is then a production region of size $r$ given by the size of the dust torus, within which the infrared photons produce a quasi-isotropic background photon field.
 The UHECRs will be accelerated somewhere within this region -- such as winds interacting with each other or with the circum-TDE material, off-axis or choked jets -- or even in some more compact regions (even though the model probably does not capture all contributions to the neutrino production then).

-We adopt the quasi-isotropic emission model in \citet{2023ApJ...948...42W} (model M-IR), which uses the measured luminosities and temperatures as closely as possible.
-The interesting photon targets are the blackbody optical-UV emission (OUV, temperature $T_{\mathrm{OUV}}\sim \mathrm{eV}$), the time-delayed, modelled dust echo in the infrared range (IR, temperature $T_{\mathrm{IR}} \sim 0.1 \, \mathrm{eV}$), and X-rays probably from the innermost regions (temperature $T_{ \mathrm{X}} \sim 100 \, \mathrm{eV}$).
-These photon spectra are modeled by black (gray) body spectra with the individual TDE parameters and time evolutions; see \figu{evolution} (black dashed-dotted curves) for two examples.
-From the (observed) time delays $\Delta T$ of the IR versus OUV peaks, we obtain the size of the dust torus $r \sim c \, \Delta T/2 \simeq 10^{17} - 10^{18} \, \mathrm{cm}$; within this radius quasi-isotropic IR photons are expected.
-Depending on the size of the region $r$, on the magnetic field $B$, and on the cosmic-ray energy $E$, this volume can be calorimetric to CRs -- i.e., magnetically confined CRs lose their energy by radiation losses -- or even optically thick to them.
+We adopt the quasi-isotropic emission model in \citet{2023ApJ...948...42W} (model M-IR) which uses the measured luminosities and temperatures as closely as possible.
+The interesting photon targets are the blackbody optical-UV emission (OUV, temperature $k_BT_{\mathrm{OUV}}\sim \mathrm{eV}$ with $k_B$ being the Boltzmann constant), the time-delayed, modelled dust echo in the infrared range (IR, temperature $k_BT_{\mathrm{IR}} \sim 0.1 \, \mathrm{eV}$), and X-rays probably from the innermost regions (temperature $k_BT_{\mathrm{X}} \sim 100 \, \mathrm{eV}$).
+These photon spectra are modeled by black (gray) body spectra with the individual TDE parameters and time evolutions, see \figu{evolution} (black dashed-dotted curves) for two examples.
+From the (observed) time delays $\Delta T$ of the IR versus OUV peaks we obtain the size of the dust torus $r_{\rm IR} \sim c \, \Delta T/2 \simeq 10^{17} - 10^{18} \, \mathrm{cm}$; within this radius quasi-isotropic IR photons are expected.
+Depending on the size of the region $r$ (inferred from $r_{\rm IR}$), on the magnetic field $B$, and on the cosmic-ray energy $E_A$, this volume can be calorimetric to CRs -- i.e., magnetically confined CRs lose their energy by radiation losses -- or even optically thick to them.

-We assume that cosmic-ray nuclei $^Z$A are accelerated in an acceleration zone which we do not model explicitly, but instead (similar to AGN blazar models) parameterize by its injection luminosity $L_A$ and maximal rigidity $R_{\mathrm{max}}$, where $E_{A,\mathrm{max}} = Z \, R_{\mathrm{max}}$.
-We parameterize the cosmic-ray injection spectrum $J_A$ (density differential in energy, time and volume) as
+We assume that cosmic-ray nuclei $^Z$A are accelerated in an acceleration zone which we do not model explicitly, but instead (similar to AGN blazar models) parameterize it by its injection luminosity $L_A$ and maximal rigidity $R_{\mathrm{max}}$, where $E_{A,\mathrm{max}} = Z \, eR_{\mathrm{max}}$.
+The cosmic-ray injection spectrum $J_A$ (density differential in energy, time and volume) is assumed as